Disaster Case Management Program

 As many of the normal community support systems are disrupted during and after a disaster, the DCM program promotes effective delivery of post-disaster case management services and recovery.
 DCM is a time-limited partnership between a case manager and a disaster survivor to develop and carry out a Disaster Recovery Plan.

 During a Presidentially declared disaster, the Governor may request the DCM program through FEMA.
 DCM have been awarded in Florida following Hurricane Irma and Hurricane Michael.
-The Hurricane Irma DCM program ended in March 2020, while the Hurricane Michael program is set to end November 24, 2020.
+The Hurricane Irma DCM program ended in March 2020, while the Hurricane Michael program is set to end in January 2021.